techconative/Restel/README.md

 - Execute test cases defined in Excel.
 - Have the basic test Excel created from OpenAPI docs.
+- Middleware support to do Oauth(Client-credential and password) and Basic auth login during test case execution.
 - Present the test results as Allure reports.

 ## Pre-requisite: